Knowledge-Graph-Hub/neat-ml/README.md

 The pipeline is driven by a YAML file, `neat.yaml`, which contains all parameters needed to complete the pipeline.
 This includes hyperparameters for machine learning and also things like files/paths to output results.

+A diagram explaining the design a bit is [here](https://app.diagrams.net/#G1XLKYf9ZiBfWmjfAIeI9yYv_CycE8GmIQ).